arnognulf/dotfiles/README.md

 [Uber but for mv(1)](uber-for-mv/README.md) - move latest file from Downloads to current directory: dl

-[Zip it!](zipit/README.md) - create zip and select in file manager: z
+[Zip it!](zipit/README.md) - Zip it!
+Create zip and show it so it can be quickly copy-and-pasted to slack or your favourite email client.

+Xzibit!
+Do the same, but using pixz for better compression while still plenty fast.

+Shove It!
+Select a file in Nautilus (Gnome Files) so it can be copied as above.

 [thinking-machine](thinking-machine/README.md) - thinking machine CM demo in bash - slooooow!